 Who doesn’t know Ian Dickson?
 Perhaps you know him as Dicko?
 This loud n’ proud, bold, but utterly charming English ex-pat has been a staple part of Australian media since 2003.

-The veteran talent judge returned to TV screens in 2016 on the Nine Network’s new Australia’s Got Talent as a judge alongside Kelly Osbourne, Sophie Monk and Eddie Perfect.
-He also featured in the Logie-winning TV series First Contact on SBS, where six well known Australians immerse themselves in Indigenous communities across Australia.
+The veteran talent judge returned to TV screens in 2016 on Australia’s Got Talent (Nine Network) as a judge alongside Kelly Osbourne, Sophie Monk and Eddie Perfect.
+He also featured in the Logie-winning TV series First Contact (SBS), where six well known Australians immerse themselves in Indigenous communities across Australia.

-Of course, we all know Dicko as the ‘bastard’ judge on Network TEN’s Australian Idol.
+Of course, we all know Dicko as the ‘bastard’ judge on Australian Idol (Network Ten).
 The series first launched in Australia in 2003, with Marcia Hines and Mark Holden alongside Dicko.
 The show was a smash hit and Dicko became a household name.